 Each student receives a welcome packet at the beginning of the year during check-in, which includes information on safety and security.
 Students receive information on the Waldorf College Student Handbook and Residence Hall contract, which describes various housing and security regulations and their enforcement.
 In addition, campus programs as part of orientation include "Residence Living," "Substance Abuse" and "Acquaintance Rape."
-Each student and staff at Waldorf also receives information about Campus Security and Safety.
+Each student and employee at Waldorf also receives information through email each fall about Campus Security and Safety.